 Aikido was founded by Morihei Ueshiba ("O-Sensei") in the late 1920's and 1930's.
 The movements and techniques of Aikido are derived from the many traditional Japanese martial arts studied by O-Sensei in his long years of practice.
 These include Kenjutsu (Japanese sword work), Aiki-jiu-jutsu, and Judo, to name only a few.
-Where Karate and Tae Kwon Do are "hard" martial arts, Aikido is often considered a "soft" martial art, which doesn't emphasize striking techniques, but focuses on using an opponent's strength and aggression against themselves.
+Where Karate and Tae Kwon Do are "hard" martial arts, Aikido is often considered a "soft" martial art, which focuses on using an opponent's strength and aggression against themselves.

 Aikido has many expressions, ranging from slow-deliberate movements (think Tai Chi) to almost-acrobatic techniques.
 All these expressions derive from two main sources: the Aikido organization itself, and each instructor's interpretation.

-What has always distinguished Tenshin (Tenjin) Aikido - and in particular, Master Seagal's school of Aikido - is its incredible realism.
-Master Seagal's school is uniquely focused on dealing with single and multiple attackers using Aikido's minimalist technique.
+What has always distinguished Tenshin (Tenjin) Aikido - and in particular, Taka Sensei's school of Aikido - is its efficiency and practicality.
+Tenshin Aikido is uniquely focused on dealing with single and multiple attackers using Aikido's minimalist technique.
 Where many Aikido schools view Aikido as a metaphor for life, Tenshin dojos put that metaphor into action.
 The only official Tenshin Aikido dojo in the midwest is Three Rivers Aikido.

 Three Rivers Aikido Dojo